My Dog Eats Everything

 Dogs are domestic animals.
 But there was a time when instinct helped dogs to adjust to a wild, hazardous world.
 The habit of sniffing something edible and tasting a find allowed dogs to survive.
-Now our pets sleep on cozy couches and eat tasty and quality food from beautiful bowls, but they still have their former instincts.
-This is the reason why dogs try to eat different, nasty food (from the owners’ point of view) straight from the ground.
+Now our pets sleep on cozy couches and eat tasty and quality food from beautiful bowls, but they still have their ancient instincts.
+It is the reason why dogs try to taste different, nasty food (from the owners’ point of view) straight from the ground.
 For a dog, this is a suddenly discovered tasty treasure – which means a way to survive!
 Also, eating “garbage” (grass, wool, feathers, etc.) provokes vomiting and cleanses the dog’s stomach.

 While instinct is the main reason why dogs pick up edible and non-edible things from the ground, there may be other reasons:

 - Tooth issues